[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 Swap out Hypothermia Support for Power Charge on Critical Support.

-Your DPS/Max HP won't change dramatically with these initial upgrades, but the addition of Profane Bloom is an immense boost to your farming speed that cannot be quantified by POB, and increasing your damage output from here is much more efficient than it would be for the Elementalist.
+Your DPS/EHP won't change dramatically with these initial upgrades, but you'll gain substantial AOE and the addition of Profane Bloom is an immense boost to your farming speed that cannot be quantified by POB numbers.

 Scaling the Occultist